 The Committee of Management are responsible for the other information.
-The other information obtained at the date of this auditor's report is information included in the reporting unit's operating report, but does not include the financial report and our auditor's report thereon.
+The other information obtained at the date of this auditor's report is information included in the Motor Trades Association of Queensland Industrial Organisation of Employers (MTAQ) operating report, but does not include the financial report and our auditor's report thereon.